 - Check out the Fukushima City Inari Shrine Autumn Festival in the afternoon and evening.
 See here for the location of Inari Shrine!

 - My blog post on going to see Iizaka Onsen for the first time (written in 2016)

 - Check out this website for a list of places to eat in Iizaka Onsen (written in English!)

 - This website lists ryokan hotels in Iizaka Onsen.

 - For information on public baths (i.e. not affiliated with hotels or ryokan) and footbaths in Iizaka Onsen, check out this page.

 - Fukushima City’s Convention Association has prepared a decent list of restaurants and izakaya in central Fukushima City.
 Check it out here!

 Iizaka Onsen can be reached in about 2 hours from Tokyo.
-Take the Tohoku Shinkansen from Ueno Station or Tokyo Station to Fukushima Station (90 min) and head for the East Exit.
-For more info on reaching Fukushima from Tokyo, see here.
+Take the Tohoku Shinkansen from Ueno Station or Tokyo Station to Fukushima Station (90 min), and from there take 25 min train.
+For information on reaching Iizaka Onsen from Fukushima Station please see here.

 I hope you feel inspired to visit Iizaka Onsen!

 What did you think about this post?